samalone/GeoKit/README.md

 # GeoKit

-GeoKit provides a common base library for the course-server and the Isosceles app.
+GeoKit provides a common base library for the course-server and the Proper Course app.

 - It defines types that are compatible with Apple's CoreLocation on iOS, while defining the same types for Linux.